spraakbanken/karp-backend/docs/add-resource.md

 # Add a resource to karp

-In this tutorial we are gonna add the resource `Lex Lex` to Karp.
+In this tutorial we are gonna add a resource `Lex Lex` to Karp.

 All commands are supposed to run after `poetry shell` (that is, in an activated virtual environment).